CodeYourFuture/cyf-hotel-react/README.md

 **Instructions:** Add a new column in the table of the `<SearchResults />` component and display a `<button>` for each row.
 The text of the button should read "Show profile".
 Then, create a new `<CustomerProfile />` component.
 This component should be rendered next to the table in the `<SearchResults />` component.
 This component should receive one prop `id`.
 When clicking on a "Show profile" button for a given row, the component `<CustomerProfile />` should display the text "Customer <ID> Profile", where <ID> is the id of the selected customer.
 Initially, the `<CustomerProfile />` component doesn't show anything.

 **Hint:** You need to record the selected customer id after clicking on a "Show profile" button.
-In which component do you think this state should be defined?
+In which component do you think this state should be defined course you will learn what React JS is and the fundamentals such as c?

 **Test:** When first showing the page, no customer profile is displayed.
 When clicking the first "Show profile" button of the table, the text "Customer 1 profile" appears.
 When clickong the second "Show profile" button of the table, the text "Customer 2 profile" appears instead.